BlueBrain/NeuroMorphoVis/README.md

 The tool is also extensible via its powerful python API that can be imported in Blender console and text browser.

 ### GUI
-To make it accessible to end users with minimal programming knowledge or even with no programming experience at all, the core functionality of _NeuroMorphoVis_ is exposed to the users via a friendly graphical user interface that would allow them to navigate between the different toolboxes seamlessly.
+To make it accessible to end users with minimal programming knowledge or even with no programming experience at all, the core functionality of _NeuroMorphoVis_ is exposed to users via a friendly graphical user interface that would allow them to navigate and adjust the parameters of the different toolboxes seamlessly.

 <p align="center">
   <img src="docs/artifacts/interface-images/interface.png">